 All day-to-day emergency response services are provided by your local emergency services departments through service agreements with the County.

-There are five separate agreements for emergency response and one agreement for 911 dispatch services.
+There are four separate agreements for emergency response and one agreement for 911 dispatch services.

 Fire Departments: